-The Realistic, Adaptive, Interactive Learning System (RAILS) is a comprehensive software simulation-based learning system for use in training Law Enforcement Officers, Coast Guard, Border Patrol, Hazmat Teams, and other First Responders in the use of Personal Radiation Detector s (PRD) and Radioactive Isotope Identification Devices (RIID).
+The Realistic, Adaptive, Interactive Learning System (RAILS) is a comprehensive software simulation-based learning system for use in training Law Enforcement Officers, Coast Guard, Border Patrol, Hazmat Teams, and other First Responders in the use of Rad/Nuc, Chemical, and Explosives Trace Detectors.
 It is comprised of a web-based learning management system that is located on a central server, as well as a 3D-simulation package that is downloaded locally to user machines.
-For a detailed description of RAILS please consult our white paper, submitted for the International Games Innovation Conference.

 RAILS is geared toward law enforcement officers and first responders and simulated scenarios relevant for them.
 RAILS tracks trainee progress and the training games are completed and make it easy for an instructor or training coordinator to review progress.
 The RAILS training games take place in ten different environments (see below), each of which contains several training games in which eight radiation detection devices (also shown below) may be used.
 Trainees may also select which ‘Avatar’ (the character that will represent them in the game world) to use for the training games